thalamicseg/thomas_new/README.md

 # THOMAS: Thalamus-Optimized Multi-Atlas Segmentation
-Segmentation of the thalamus into 12 nuclei using the white-matter-nulled image contrast using PICSL's joint label fusion.
+Segmentation of the thalamus into 12 nuclei using the white-matter-nulled image contrast and PICSL's joint label fusion.
 Note that this requires prior/ and template.nii.gz, provided elsewhere.

 # Installation
 - git clone https://github.com/sujason/thomas.git